LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ## 2.121816 3.476126
 ```

-The magnitude of the difference between pre and post test compliance scores is considered a large effect (d= 2.799).
-In addition, 95% of the time, when we draw samples from the population, we would expect the effect size to be between 2.12 and 3.48.
-Our intervention seems to be associated with an increased score in compliance in our follow-up test.
+The magnitude of the difference between pre and post test compliance scores is considered a large effect (*d* = 2.799).
+In addition, 95% of the time, when we draw samples from this population, we would expect the effect size to be between 2.12 and 3.48.
+Our intervention seems to be associated with increased test scores.
 But remember: correlation is not causation!

 <br>
 <br>